 We encourage people to avoid single-use plastic bags, but locals may have a few floating around.
 What to do with them?
-The answer: we prefer you make a "bag of bags" and return them to a grocery store, or bundle them for your blue bin.
-As a last resort, throw them loose into the blue.
-But yes, we accept them.
+The answer: we prefer you make a "bag of bags" and return them to a grocery store, or as a last resort bundle them together for your brown trash bin.
 Learn more about why...

 Five extraordinary local individuals and businesses were honored with the 11th annual Spirit of Service awards on May 13th, 2015.
 Bill Kelly of Nordstrom, Lauren Thal-Hill of Franklin School, residents Jesse Aldana and Stella Larson, and the Towbes Group, Inc., were recognized for reducing waste and maintaining a clean community.